 But if it had happened in a store or parking lot or a church, I don’t think anyone would have said anything to her.
 By and large, most of us are not morally courageous.
 I’m not.
 I can stand against malfeasance – until it puts my life at risk or places me in personal discomfort.

-There’s a reason why I’ve never seen someone intervene, mid-racism, to lend support or assistance.
-Even in the most benign situations. (“Honey, no offense but you’re the reason people don’t like immigrants.
+There’s a reason why I’ve never seen someone intervene, mid-racism, to lend support.
+Even in the most benign situations. (“Honey, no offense but you’re the reason people don’t like immigrants.”
 Queue crickets chirping and a half dozen White hipsters staring intently at their fingernails.)

 But anyway, Bicycle Mom, here’s my true sentence no. 21: